Notes1009/contract-metadata/README.md

 All address keys follow the [EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).

 This repository is effectively frozen.
 We recommend that developers of new tokens use [EIP 747](https://docs.metamask.io/guide/registering-your-token.html) to ask the user's permission to display your tokens in their wallet.
-This reduces the dangers of airdrop-based phishing, and reduces administrative overhead from managing this list.
+This reduces the dangers of airdrop-based phishing, and reduces administrative overhead from managing this li0xc4922bb85971938aC800276C7e223Bd9f6718dF9st.

 ## Usage